alifhossinsajjad/Emergency-Hotline/README.md

 Ans : Event bubbling in JavaScript is a mechanism where an event triggered on a child element propagates upward through it's ancestors in the DOM.
 It allows parent elements to respond to events triggered by their child elements.

+<h1 class="font-bold text-lg">4.What is Event Delegation in JavaScript?
+Why is it useful?</h1>

+Ans : Event delegation is a technique in JavaScript where a parent element handles events for it's child elements , even if the children are added dynamically after the page loads.
+This works because events in JavaScript bubble up from the target element to it's ancestors.